scanhamman/ror1/README.md

 usually both 'label' and 'alias'.
 In further cases (currently about 10) the names are the same type but have two different language codes applied.
 These duplications are removed according to the folowing rules:
 <ul>
-<li>If one of the duplicte pairs is a ror name and the other is not, the one that is not is removed.</li>
+<li>If one of the duplicate pairs is a ror name and the other is not, the one that is not is removed.</li>
 <li>If one is a label and the other an alias or acronym, the alias or acronym is removed.</li>
 <li>If one is an alias and the other an acronym, the alias is removed, as the names in this group all appear to be acronyms.</li>
 <li>For the remaining (very few) duplicated names, the language code least associated with the organisation's location, or if that